mdancho84/mdancho84.github.io/_posts/2023-06-06-storytelling-funkyheatmaps.md

 Well, that's because they are confused.
 And the fact is, confused decision makers **DON'T MAKE DECISIONS.**

-Instead, they complain, some yell, and they think tell you to "redo your analysis".
+Instead, they complain, some yell, and they tell you to "redo your analysis".

 ## Instead, we need to make the answer obvious